 Eligibility and Selection Criteria

-Current full-time faculty members of any rank are eligible for nomination if they teach a minimum of 12 credit hours of fully online instruction.
+Current full-time faculty members of any rank are eligible for nomination if they teach a minimum of 12 credit hours of fully online instruction across the previous three consecutive semesters.
 Fully online instruction for this award is defined as “95% or more of the course must be delivered fully online.”

 The award committee will look for persuasive evidence that the nominee:

 - Is strongly committed to quality online teaching and learning as evidenced by teaching, service and scholarly activities designed to advance the quality of online teaching and learning.

 - Uses effective and innovative online teaching practices that result in student engagement, student satisfaction, and effectiveness in achieving desired learning outcomes.

 - Demonstrates an extraordinary commitment to fostering the academic success of online students through the development of rapport with individual learners in and beyond the virtual classroom.

 - Examines methods of assessment of student learning to inform teaching practices and reshape online courses based on an on-going and data-driven process.